eisfabian/SPACEtomo/README.md

 The most important settings for daily use are the targeting settings:
 - The ```target_list``` includes all classes of the segmentation that are targeted.
 Examples for all classes can be found [here](img/class_examples.png).
 - The ```avoid_list``` includes all classes that should be avoided.
 - The ```target_score_threshold``` can be adjusted to reduce the number of targets.
 The score is calculated from the overlap of the camera field of view with the segmented classes.
+The score is not linear, but ranges from 0 to 1, from no target area in the FOV to the FOV being completely covered.
 A desired class in the center of the camera is upweighted.
 Generally, larger targets (e.g. nucleus or cell) are more robust to higher thresholds.
+Classes to be avoided in the FOV can cause a negative score.
 - ```sparse_targets``` is a useful target selection mode for small targets like mitos or vesicles.
 If set to ```False```, a rigid grid of points is used for initial target selection, which is more suited to large target areas.
 - ```target_edge``` can be used to target the edges of a segmented class.
 This could be useful for membrane structure studies (e.g. NPCs).
 - ```penalty_weight```: Factor to downweight the classes of the ```avoid_list``` relative to the classes of the ```target_list```.